Person seriously hurt in truck incident on ferry

 Inquiries into the incident have begun.

-The person was injured on the main vehicle deck of the Straitsman, a Maritime NZ spokesperson said, and the ferry must remain at the dock until an investigation has been completed.
+It was a Straitsman staff member who was injured on the main vehicle deck of the ferry, a Maritime New Zealand spokesperson said.

+An investigation has been completed, and Maritime NZ has released the ship from where it was held in dock.

+The injured man is a member of the Maritime Union.
+Wellington branch secretary Jim King said he had spoken to the company and representatives were with the man at the hospital.

 “If you are sailing on Straitsman, you will receive an email and text regarding expected departure and final check-in times.”